 Blackboard 9.1 includes a "Help" link within the course navigation to "Blackboard Help for Students," a searchable database of tutorials produced by Blackboard on all aspects of their product.
 If you are struggling to identify the correct search criteria to locate information you seek, ITS has created links to the most frequently used Blackboard tool topics on this page.

-Tutorials resources for using various building blocks that are customized to interface with Blackboard (external applications like Turnitin and StudyMate Class) are linked on the Blackboard support home page.
+Tutorials resources for using various building blocks that are customized to interface with Blackboard (external applications like Turnitin) are linked on the Blackboard support home page.

 All handouts included on this page are in PDF format and require Adobe Acrobat Reader.
 Download Acrobat Reader here.

 To log into Blackboard, click the Bb logo on the SIUE web site or access http://bb.siue.edu.
-The username is the student's SIUE e-ID (the first part of the SIUE email address - ex: jsmith) and the password is the same one used to access SIUE email.
-For additional information, about approved browsers, hardware, and software requirements, consult the resource linked below.
+The username is your SIUE e-ID (the first part of the SIUE email address - eg: jsmith) and the password is the same one used to access SIUE email.
+For additional information, about approved browsers, hardware, and software requirements, visit the Getting Started in Blackboard page.

 The sections on the My Blackboard tab are called modules.
 For information on how to arrange, hide, edit, and/or remove modules, consult the corresponding handouts linked below.